yduf/yduf.github.io/_posts/2025-01-22-NN-Q-learning.md

 ## This World is to Big to fit in a table 🚧

+And also the more granular, the more amount of time it will take to learn the best move from it...

 Discretizing most world this way would require a huge table.
 Rather than uzing an explicit table, we will use a neural network to learn and approximate that Q-Function without storing it in a table:
 - the input layer will match the tuple identifying our cell